TheRaihan/ISAD5004/documents/RaihanTaher_21999464_ISEReport.md

 ## Git
 At the beginning, I'm thinking about after doing initial setup in main branch, I'll do feature branch for all the distinct modules and then merge all of them in main branch.
 Ideally in software development its best practice to have a development branch and merge your feature branch there.
 Finally, when everything up and running fully tested, ready for release then it goes into main branch.
 But here as its a very small program and I'm the only developer here so for simplicity I'm not using the development branch for this program.

+#### Branch needed
+    - main
+    - input-birthday
+    - life-path-compare
+    - life-path-number
+    - lucky-color
+    - test-code

+Their purpose is self explainatory, after each job is done and tested to will be merged in the main branch.
+Thats the initial plan, which might slightly change while developing.

 ## Module Description

 First I thought about having a Class (Person) for the person's birthday we are working on, then needed properties and method for determining life path  number, lucky color and generation.
 Then the other functions we might need for implementation will be declared globally.
 This way we will have one sub module for one well defined task which is the ultimate goal we want to achieve in modularity.